Current Status - Connecticut

 Last updated: April 2026 The 2025 One Big Beautiful Big Act (H.R.1) introduced sweeping changes to the Medicaid program—stricter eligibility and verification rules, increased administrative burdens, and …

 HB 7 authorizes private citizens to sue those who manufacture, distribute, mail, deliver, prescribe, or otherwise provide abortion-inducing drugs to or from Texas.
-The law exempts pregnant patients from being …
+The law exempts pregnant patients from …

 As more Southern states restrict or ban abortion, Virginia is emerging as a key access provider in the Mid-Atlantic and broader South regions.
-Recent reporting shows that abortions performed in …
+Recent reporting shows that abortions performed …

 In 2024, Texas expanded postpartum Medicaid and CHIP coverage from 2 months to 12.
 The bipartisan bill (HB 12) aims to improve maternal health by allowing new mothers to continue …